GenSpectrum/cov-spectrum-website/README.md

 ## Developer documentation

-From a technical point of view, CoV-Spectrum is a React app that shows a lot of plots based on read-only data.
+From a technical point of view, CoV-Spectrum's frontend is a React app that shows a lot of plots based on read-only data.
+It depends on the [CoV-Spectrum server](https://github.com/cevo-public/cov-spectrum-server) and on [LAPIS](https://github.com/cevo-public/LAPIS).

 There is documentation about different technical aspects of this app in the [./docs](./docs) folder.
 These next few paragraphs link to parts of that documentation.
 If you don't want to read much doc, at least check the the list of gotchas ([./docs/gotchas.md](./docs/gotchas.md)).